Family Dentist, Kent WA

 Whether you have braces on or not, it’s important to keep your smile safe when playing sports.
 Wearing a mouthguard might help shield your teeth and gums from harm.
 The American Dental Association advises using a mouthguard while playing any full-contact sport.
 It’s crucial to get the correct mouthguard.

-There are three basic types of mouthguards: the pre-made mouthguard, the “boil-and-bite” fitted mouthguard, and a custom-made mouthguard from your dentist at Seablue Dental of Kent.
-When you choose a mouthguard, be sure to pick one that is tear-resistant, comfortable and well-fitted for your mouth, easy to keep clean, and does not prevent you from breathing properly.
+The pre-made mouthguard, the “boil-and-bite” fitted mouthguard, and a custom mouthguard manufactured by your dentist at Seablue Dental of Kent are the three primary types of mouthguards.
+Make sure the mouthguard you select is tear-resistant, comfy and well-fitted for your mouth, simple to clean, and does not obstruct your ability to breathe normally.